nasherm/LazyNews/README.md

 https://developers.google.com/custom-search/docs/overview

 Feel free to fork and use.
+I run the script in the background of my Raspberry Pi using the command

+    $ nohup python3 /path/to/LazyNews.py &